Orgzales/UnityShowerTrauma/README.md

 			- Items that only show up when you reach a certain point
 		- rare items:
 			- Things that appear only after a unquie event
+# Step 3:
+	- Create test assets for now till we get them from blender
+		- Small: Short and black smog around it with red eyes
+		- Medium: Creepy figure in the closet
+		- Large: Poison fog fills the rooms